Rei-SwitchBot/faq/en-us/Bot.md

 13. Remove the battery from the Bot and insert the battery while pressing the reset button inside the bot, then go to Switchbot App -> Profile -> Firmware Repair and see if the Repair Bot Firmware item appears.
 If the Repair Firmware item appears, try repairing the Bot.

-14. If this does not work, please open SwitchBot App -> Profile -> Feedback.

-We would appreciate it if you could provide us with the following information when you contact us.
+14. If this does not work, we would appreciate it if you could provide us with the following information when you contact us.

 - Photo of your switch